rzeldent/esp32-smartdisplay/README.md

 ```

 To have more colors than the 8 RGB combinations, PWM can be used to mix the colors.
 To do this, attach a PWM channel to each GPIO pin to modulate the intensity.

+>[!WARNING]
-The number of PWM channels is limited!
+>The number of PWM channels is limited and some channels are reserved for some functions
+>e.g. channel 0 is used by the tone() function but can be used if this function is not called.

 Example:
 Set PWM channel 0 to 5000Hz with a resolution of 8 bits (256 levels) and attach it to the red LED.
 Next, set the level to 25%.
 This is 192 (256 - 25%) because of the inverted output.

+>[!CAUTION]
+> The functions for using PWM will change in the upcoming release of the IDF and will break the usage of the PWM functions!

 ESP_ARDUINO_VERSION_MAJOR < 3: